MarkEEaton/bot-tutorial-ala/README.md

 - Choose a different piece of text to make into a mad lib.

-## Advanced bot: listeningbot.py
+## Advanced bot: advanced_listeningbot.py

-This script tweets a random line from a .txt file whenever @ocertat tweets.
+This script tweets a random line from a `.txt` file whenever @ocertat (Mark) tweets.

+*Change it up!*
+- Change what the bot tweets whenever it "hears" a new tweet from @ocertat.
+- Change who the bot listens to from @ocertat to someone else.
+(Please don't make a spam bot!)

-## Advanced bot: mashup_markov
+## Advanced bot: advanced\_mashup_markov/

-This script (markovmaker.py) uses a Markov chain to create a new file full of nonsense sentences from another text (twain.txt is included).
+This script (`advanced\_mashup_markov/markovmaker.py`) uses a Markov chain to create a new file full of nonsense sentences from another text. `twain.txt` is included as the default source text.

-Use mybot2.py to tweet out lines from the new .txt file you created (note that the new filename is `mashup_markov/yourfilename.txt`).
+This script doesn't tweet, it just makes a new text file.
+Point `mybot3.py` to the new `.txt` file you created to tweet out lines.
+(Note that the new filename is `advanced\_mashup_markov/twain_markov.txt` or the filename of your choosing.)

+*Change it up!*
+- Download or create a new `.txt` file that `markovmaker.py` will use to generate nonsensical text.
+Library conference abstracts, perhaps?

+## Advanced bot: advanced_ala-talk-generator.py

+This bot mixes up talk titles from ALA Annual Conferences 2016, 2017, and 2018.
+The mash-up titles are composed of two halves, each from a real ALA program talk.

+The script chooses a random beginning and ending from `data/ala\_beginners.txt` and `data/ala\_enders.txt` each time it tweets.
+(These data files have been pre-prepared and cleaned; talk titles were split in half at `:`, `?`, `at`, `of`, `for`, `on`, and `and`, sometimes generating multiple beginning and ending halves.)

+*Change it up!*
+- Create a new data file, `enders.txt`, and populate it with new language data, like song titles.
+Each potential title ender should be on its own line in the `.txt` file.